lorem00/datavisualization/README.md

 check following link for network topology chart . http://localhost:8080/discovery/location/topology

-annd check other tabs as well .
+and check other tabs as well .